Regardless of being an accomplished vocalist or beginner vocalist, performing can conjure a myriad of emotions.

 World renowned Barbra Streisand, one of the highest-selling recording artists of all time, talks publicly about her battle with stage fright and performance anxiety.
 A 1967 live performance in New York’s grand central park became the catalyst for Streisand’s developed fear of performing, yet Streisand explains how she learnt to deal with her on stage insecurities by studying the flamboyance of drag queens.

 Similarly, music legend David Bowie was believed to have coped with his on stage anxiety and extreme shyness through the development of an on stage persona.
 To watch footage of Bowie’s performances you would likely perceive him as an outgoing and flamboyant type, however away from the stage he was reported to be extremely shy.
-On the rare occasion Bowie would agree to take part in an interview, he would reveal a side of his character far removed from the eccentric, outlandish character Ziggy stardust that he had created.
+On the rare occasion Bowie would agree to take part in an interview, he would reveal a side of his character far removed from the eccentric, outlandish character he had created, best known as Ziggy stardust.
 Bowie’s fictitious onstage character granted him the freedom of expression that he lacked in everyday life, and set his mind free of his anxiety.

 Despite what many may think, some of the world’s best performers are positioned somewhere on the shy end of the continuum.
 Joe Piscopo, a close friend of the Legendary icon Prince, discusses the off stage persona of Prince by affirming that “He’s not like when he struts the stage.
 You’d think he’d carry that off-stage but there was none of that.
 He was very shy.”
 Prince was a phenomenal performer who could easily have been mistaken for an extrovert based on his on stage presence.